Part of sentences & Five Basic Sentence Patterns.

-A verb is a doing word that shown an action, event or a state.
+A verb is a doing word that shows an action, event or state.
 A sentence may either have a main verb, a helping verb or both.
 The verb is the primary word in a sentence.
 No sentence can complete without a verb.

 Types of verbs:

 - Main verbs (or action verbs)

 - Helping verbs

 - Linking verbs